HabibRazek/finbridge/TECHNICAL_ARCHITECTURE.md

-# FinBridge Technical Architecture
+# Bankify Technical Architecture

-This document outlines the technical architecture for the FinBridge application.
+This document outlines the technical architecture for the Bankify application.

 ## 1. System Architecture

-FinBridge will be a monolithic application built on Next.js.
+Bankify will be a monolithic application built on Next.js.
 The frontend and backend will be tightly coupled within the same Next.js project.
 This approach simplifies development and deployment for a project of this scale.

 - **Frontend:** Built with React and server-side rendering (SSR) or static site generation (SSG) from Next.js for performance.
 - **Backend:** Implemented using Next.js API routes.